loristissino/delt/README.md

 ## Aims

-A student who wishes to practisice with double entry accounting systems will be able to do that using this application, where they can:
+A student who wishes to practice with double entry accounting systems will be able to do that using this application, where they can:

 - manage an existing *firm* (if shared), or create a new one